 Water reuse: Nearly all processing industries in Australia use water in their production methods, with water recycling acting as a generic expression for reclaiming and reusing water.
-Overall, water recycling assists us to reduce costs related to buying potable water, reduce discharge wastewater volumes, meet corporate sustainability goals, adjust to climate change and growth in population which is putting stress on potable (drinking) water supplies.
+Overall, a wastewater recycling system assists us to reduce costs related to buying potable water, reduce discharge wastewater volumes, meet corporate sustainability goals, and adjust to climate change and growth in population which is putting stress on potable (drinking) water supplies.
 Some common sources of water for recycling include:

 - Process or wash-down water: water flushed to drain after contact with product or used for washing down equipment

 - Wastewater: sewer network, sewage treatment plant or industrial water.